nhsengland/datascience/docs/articles/posts/20241203_RISE_article.md

 We wanted a list of scenarios that tested both likely and non-likely scenarios.
 Likely scenarios are those that are likely to have appeared in the training data - simple images of dogs and cats.
 Non-likely scenarios are those which won’t have appeared often in the training dataset but may still occur in the future.
 We may also wish to make an initial guess as to what sort of scenarios may trip the model up.
 For example, a cat holding a tennis ball may be mistaken as a dog, given this a typically a dog-like behaviour.

 Our LLM of choice for this step was [Llama 3.1 8B](https://arxiv.org/abs/2407.21783).
-Whilst not the most powerful of LLM's, it's main advantage was that it could be run locally on a laptop.
+Whilst not the most powerful of LLMs, its main advantage was that it could be run locally on a laptop.
 For future iterations of this tool using medical datasets, this means possible sensitive data never has to leave your computer or data platform.
 [DallE3](https://openai.com/index/dall-e-3/) was used for image generation.
-This cannot be run locally, but we found it's generation capabilities to be much better than smaller models such as [Stable Diffusion v1](https://huggingface.co/stable-diffusion-v1-5/stable-diffusion-v1-5) which we trialled locally.
+This cannot be run locally, but we found its generation capabilities to be much better than smaller models such as [Stable Diffusion v1](https://huggingface.co/stable-diffusion-v1-5/stable-diffusion-v1-5) which we trialled locally.
 We expect that higher quality image generation models will be able to run locally in the near future, so were happy to use DallE3 for this experiment.

 An assurance college was given the initial evaluation results alongside a description of the dataset and generated an initial list of 14 scenarios for us to test.
 These included 'domestic dogs that look like wild dogs' and 'multiple animals in one picture'.
 We asked Llama 3.1 8B with a temperature of 0.7 to generate an additional list of scenarios, and it did so generating a list of 44 new scenarios.
-We then asked it again to consider it's previous risks and generate some more, this time adding 15 new scenarios.
-Whenever we used an LLM we followed good prompt guidance, this included asking the model to adopt a persona, asking the model if it missed anything on previous passes and giving examples.
+We then asked it again to consider its previous risks and generate some more, this time adding 15 new scenarios.
+Whenever we used an LLM we followed [good prompt guidance](https://platform.openai.com/docs/guides/prompt-engineering), this included asking the model to adopt a persona, asking the model if it missed anything on previous passes and giving examples.

 Compiling all of these risks together we ended up with 20 high quality scenarios, including new scenarios not considered in our initial list.
 New scenarios included 'unusual or creative use of colour' and 'dogs and cats with medical injuries'.
-It was clear that a LLM was helpful for generating and considering new scenarios.
+It was clear that an LLM was helpful for generating and considering new scenarios.

 <figure class = "inline end" markdown>
 ![Diagram showing 3 incorrecly classified images.](../../images/RISE_tool/Figure_3.png)